Comprehensive Review: Serenades at The Villages

 - Amenities

-- The facility offers a beauty salon and barber shop, swimming pool with supervision, butterfly garden for sensory stimulation, library and computer lounge, jacuzzi for therapeutic use, raised garden beds for gardening activities, central fireplace in common areas, Wi-Fi and cable television, and handicap-accessible design throughout.
+- The extras add up: a beauty salon and barber shop, a supervised swimming pool, a butterfly garden for the senses, a library and computer lounge, a jacuzzi for sore joints, raised garden beds for anyone who likes to dig in the dirt, a central fireplace in the common areas, Wi-Fi and cable, and step-free, handicap-accessible design from end to end.

 - Pricing and value